 What are Scope 2 Emissions?

 What are Scope 2 emissions?
 They are indirect CO2e emissions, i.e. from sources that are not owned or controlled by the organisation.
 They relate to both bought in electricity, steam, heating and cooling.
 This also includes electric vehicles owned by the company.
 Scope 2 emissions are part of the Streamlined Energy and Carbon Emissions Reporting (SECR) requirements.
+They are also included in the emissions to be measured as part of initiatives to achieve Net Zero.

 Do you want to simplify your scope 1 and scope 2 emissions reporting?
 Click the link to find out about GHGi Analytics, our Scope 1 and Scope 2, greenhouse gas reporting tool.